BCS-BEC crossover in a quasi-two-dimensional Fermi gas: Methodology

-Perturbing away from the 2D limit, we must now include multiple levels of the confinement.
+For more accurate results, we must include multiple levels of the confinement, especially when perturbing away from the 2D limit $\eF$, $\eB \ll \omega_z$.
 In general, $\hat{H}_\mathrm{MF}$ must be diagonalized numerically to obtain $E_{\mathbf{k} n}$ and the quasiparticle amplitudes for a given $\mu$ and $\Delta$.
 Equivalently, one can solve the Bogoliubov-de Gennes equations self-consistently, but it is considerably faster to minimize the energy $\langle \hat{H}_\mathrm{MF} \rangle$ directly and it also allows us to take into account up to 100 levels.
 Indeed, we find that higher harmonic levels are important even for weak interactions once $\eF/\omega_z$ shifts away from zero.
 For the values of $\eB$ and $\eF$ considered in this paper, we can in fact extrapolate the results for $\mu$ and $\Delta$ to an infinite number of harmonic levels since we find that they both scale linearly with the inverse of the number of levels in this limit.
+We emphasize that the difference between extrapolated values and those obtained using only a few levels can differ by tens of percent, even in the BCS regime (see Appendix).